10 Good Reasons Why You Should Use Linux

 Some people may fear that since anyone can access Linux’s source code, the OS is prone to hackers.
 But that’s not the case—since so many eyes are on the source code, one can identify vulnerabilities and deal with them promptly.
 The result is a more robust code that’s less susceptible to cyber-attacks.

-Linux also has clearly-defined privileges to restrict access to those who don’t belong.
+Linux also has clearly defined privileges to restrict access to those who don’t belong.
 Root-level access, the equivalent of administrator privileges in other operating systems, is hyper-specific to the developer.
-Every other user of the system is only given lower-level, limited access.
+Every other user of the system is only given limited access to a lower level.

 Reliable